lyyc199586/lyyc199586.github.io/_posts/2019-07-21-blog-building.md

 ## Methods

-### Jakll
+### Jekyll

-I am using [Jakll](https://jekyllrb.com/) and [GitHub Pages](https://help.github.com/en/articles/configuring-a-publishing-source-for-github-pages) to generate static pages.
+I am using [Jekyll](https://jekyllrb.com/) and [GitHub Pages](https://help.github.com/en/articles/configuring-a-publishing-source-for-github-pages) to generate static pages.
 Jakll is convenient and easy to use.
 The present theme I am using is _minima_, the default theme of Jakll.

 ### LaTeX